WP-for-Church/Sermon-Manager/readme.txt

 = 2.4.5 =
 * Fix error that rendered website unusable on some hosts
 * Fix double line-breaks in the podcast description not changing into HTML paragraphs
+* Make new podcast HTML tags option disabled by default

 = 2.4.4 =
 * Fix shortcode pagination broken on front page (thanks @antgiant)